 The steam powered rail car ferry Manistique Marquette Northern I

 was launched at Cleveland, Ohio in December 1902.
+She had been built by the American Shipbuilding Company and was given the official registry number 93363.
 Her name was changed to Milwaukee

 in late 1908 when she was sold to the Grand Trunk Milwaukee Car Ferry Company to be used on the Milwaukee-Grand Haven run carrying boxcars or freight.
-Her earlier years had reflected frequent changes in ownership and management, but the Milwaukee
+Her earlier years had reflected a few changes in ownership and management, but the Milwaukee

 served the Grand Trunk Company well with only minor accidents.
 She spent many winters in Grand Haven working through the frozen harbor.

-left Milwaukee at 3;00 p.m. for the return trip to Grand Haven, heading into a northeaster gale.
+left Milwaukee at 3;00 p.m. for the return trip to Grand Haven, heading into a northeaster gale that most other captains thought bordered on irresponsible considering the storm was one of the most tempestuous storms seen on Lake Michigan.
 She passed the U.S. Lightship No.95

-at 3:45 p.m. three miles east of Milwaukee, and was never seen again.
+at 3:45 p.m. three miles east of Milwaukee pitching and rolling heavily, and was never seen again.
 According to her message case, by 8:30 that night, she was taking in water fast and had turned around, heading back towards Milwaukee.
-By then, the sea gate was bent in and the crews quarters were flooded."
+By then, the sea gate was bent in and the crews quarters were flooded.